codefordenver/owlet-ui/README.md

 ##### Using Dirac

-Now that Chrome Canary and the Dirac DevTools extension are installed locally in the Owlet UI project directory, let's use it with Owlet UI.
+Now that Chrome Canary and the Dirac DevTools extension are installed locally in the Owlet project directory, let's use it with Owlet.

 - In the terminal, make sure the current working directory is still the one containing this README.md file.